 The Photo of the Year Award went to photographer Keith Knipling, for the photo of Sophie Speidel and Gary Knipling with his trademark “fist-bump” at Promise Land 50K.
 Other photos that captured the spirit of the VHTRC included marvelous photos by Sarah Smith, Katie Burke and Erik Price.

 Whereas many of our awards acknowledge service within the VHTRC, the Ambassador Award recognizes the single individual who favorably represents the VHTRC to the greater trail running community.
-Criteria for this award may include noteworthy performances at national and international races, improving trail conditions through volunteerism, serving as an advocate for trail running in civic and government arenas, and volunteering at VHTRC and non-club running events.
+Criteria for this award may include noteworthy performances at national and international runs, improving trail conditions through volunteerism, serving as an advocate for trail running in civic and government arenas, and volunteering at VHTRC and non-club running events.
 In short, the Ambassador Award is given to the one person who somehow manages to make us look good.
 A person can only win this award once.

 Tom McNulty was voted Ambassador of the Year, and Kevin Sayers was also nominated.